Table of Contents

 Overview

-Businesses cost the same whether you buy and existing house, or build a new one - see The PF Downtime Buildings page for the base prices - and remember that there will (almost certainly) be a Licence Fee to add to the cost.
+Businesses cost the same whether you buy an existing property, or build a new one - see The PF Downtime Buildings page for the base prices - and remember that there will (almost certainly) be a Licence Fee to add to the cost.

-However, well run businesses earn you money that contribute to your Living Expenses.
-Under these rules, you can't take those as cash, trying to work out regular cash payments is an administrative nightmare .
+However, a well run business earns you money that will contribute to your Living Expenses.
+Under these rules, you can't take these profits as cash or use them to buy adventuring gear.
+Trying to work out regular cash payments is an administrative nightmare .

 Business Size